 The key to a successful Google Vault migration is to properly identify the data you want to extract from Google Vault.
 To get data out of Google Vault, you must search for it, then export the search results.
 The search is important for properly exporting the data required.
 To properly search the data, we need to use Google Search Terms to target the data required.
 BitTitan Google Vault Extractor will programmatically search, export, and download the results (automatically and at scale)

-The way Google Vault extractions work, is that BitTitan Google Vault Extractor will create configure the matter, based on a list of users.
+The way Google Vault extractions work is that BitTitan Google Vault Extractor creates and configures the matter, based on a list of users.
 When the matter is created, we then instruct Google to search the matter based on the terms that we specify.
 Google then searches Vault and prepares and exports.
 During the search, we are logging the number of anticipated items Google will return to us in the export.
 When Google has the export results ready for download, BitTitan Google Vault Extractor will automatically download the export from Google.
 The export is downloaded to a local Export Server and stored until it can be uploaded back into an Azure BLOB.
 BitTitan Google Vault Extractor can be setup to sequentially download from Google and then upload to Azure.
 The extractor will download two files from Google: the compressed zip folder with the data and an XML file.
 It will also create a .done file, which indicates a successful extraction.
 If the extractor fails, it will create a .fail file for the user.

-The export needs to be in Azure because that is where MigrationWiz can read the file and start the migration of data into the Office 365 mailbox.
+The export needs to be in Azure because that is where MigrationWiz can read the file and start the migration of data into the Microsoft 365 mailbox.
 Since Google Vault is a compliance system and not an archive, the typical destination for the data is in the Recoverable Items Folder in the user’s primary mailbox.
 It’s imperative to place the users mailbox on Litigation Hold, before migrating any contents.

 Migrating from Google Vault is a three-step process: